joey11602/GitHub/JosephKaysPortfolio/README.md

 ## About Me

-I'm a passionate and dedicated developer with a strong interest in JavaScript and Python.
+I am an enthusiastic and resolute developer with a strong interest in JavaScript and Python.
 I believe in the power of technology to shape the world and continuously strive to expand my skills and knowledge in this ever-evolving field.
-Feel free to explore my projects, and don't hesitate to reach out to me at joey35475@outlook.com if you're interested in collaborating or have any questions.<br><br>Take a look at my portfolio web page @ [josephkay.org](http://josephkay.org/).
+Feel free to explore my projects, and do not hesitate to reach out to me at joey35475@outlook.com if you are interested in collaborating or have any questions.<br><br>Take a look at my portfolio web page @ [josephkay.org](http://josephkay.org/).

 ## Contact